 Bridge to Enter Advanced Mathematics (BEAM) helps underserved New York City students with talent in math enter a realistic pathway towards becoming scientists, mathematicians, engineers, and programmers.

 BEAM's current programs provide comprehensive support from the summer after 6th grade through to high school graduation.
-We offer summer programs following 6th and 7th grade as well as year-round support and guidance for older students to apply to other opportunities (high school, summer programs, and eventually colleges).
-In addition to our academic content, bringing students into an intellectual community is a key part of our mission and all of our work is designed around that goal.
+We offer summer programs following 6th and 7th grade as well as year-round support and guidance for older students to apply to other opportunities (high schools, summer programs, and colleges).
+In addition to teaching academic content, bringing students into an intellectual community is a key part of our mission and all of our work is designed around that goal.